Maxfer4Maxfer/sizeof/README.md

 **SizeOf** helps to know size of any data structure in the memory.

 ## API
 * SizeOf returns total size in bytes that the object allocate in memory.
 `
     func SizeOf(v interface{}) int {
 `
 * SizeOfVerbose returns total size in bytes that the object allocate in memory.
 The second returned value is a detailed report of space usage.
 `
-    func SizeOfVerbose(v interface{}) (int, SpaceUsageReport) {
+    func SizeOfVerbose(SizeOfVerbose(v interface{}, opts ...Option) (int, SpaceUsageReport) {
 `
 * PrintReport prints SpaceUsageReport to the given io.Writer.
 `
     func PrintReport(r *SpaceUsageReport, w io.Writer)
 `
 * MemHumanReadableValue converts bytes to human readable string.
 Is behaves like the -h option in 'du' command.
 `
     func MemHumanReadableValue(bytes int) string {
 `

+Options SizeOfVerbose:
+ * ExtendedReport includes to the report every object in each slice and map.

 ## SpaceUsageReport
 SpaceUsageReport holds detail information of space usage.